 Parents/guardians can support their child in school by:

-If parents/guardians have questions about school health services' at their child's school, contact the health room at the school.
+If parents or guardians have questions about school health services at their child's school, they can contact the school's health room.

 The Hearing and Vision programs conduct screenings to identify and refer students at risk for vision and hearing problems.
 Screening sessions are scheduled during the school year for children in preschool, kindergarten, Grades 1 and 8, by teacher referral and for students newly enrolling in Montgomery County Public Schools (MCPS).

-School Health Services oversees the Prekindergarten and Head Start Program's health services, which provides screenings and links students to medical and dental services.
+School Health Services oversees the Prekindergarten and Head Start Program's health services, which provides nursing and oral health case management, screenings, and links students to medical and dental services.
+Additionally, they assist with the insurance application and submission process.

 School Health Services staff working at the School Health Services Immunization Center, located at the MCPS International Admissions and Enrollment (IAE) office at the Rocking Horse Road Center, provide required immunizations and tuberculosis screenings to newly enrolling international students and to students returning to the U.S. after living out of the country for one year or more.